mohamuhsin/piano-keys/README.md

 Reveal the nextTwo button by changing the .hidden property to make the nextTwo button appear.
 Hide the nextOne button by changing the .hidden property to hide the nextOne button.

+**10.** Next, a click event firing on the nextOne must change the music notes that guide the piano student through the song.

+Add the following changes to the nextOne event handler function so the musical notes change when the button is clicked.

+Change the content of the element with an ID of letter-note-five to D.

+Change the content of the element with an ID of letter-note-six to C.